 If you wish to apply for U.S. citizenship, you must prove your commitment to the country and its laws.
-On the other hand, you will be rewarded with several rights and benefits that you will equally share with all the other citizens.
+In return, you will be rewarded with several rights and benefits that you will equally share with all the other citizens.

 By getting your U.S. citizenship certificate, you can enjoy:

-- Right to vote in elections for public officials;
+- The right to vote in elections for public officials

-- Right to a fair trial by jury;
+- The right to a fair trial by jury

 What are the US Citizenship responsibilities and mandatory duties?